kolebynov/Dusharp/README.md

 ```

 ## Upcoming Features
-- **Pretty printing**: A default ToString() implementation for unions that provides a readable representation of union cases.
 - **JSON serialization/deserialization**: Support for JSON (de)serialization via System.Text.Json.
 - **Struct unions**: More efficient unions using structs with effective data layout.